Risk Management Plan

 Human risks

 Beyond drug and alcohol abuse, human risks that businesses might want to prepare for include common workplace crimes like theft, fraud, and embezzlement.
-Thorough background checks and double-signature requirements for all monetary transactions can help mitigate these risks, however, insurance is also important.
+Thorough background checks and double-signature requirements for all monetary transactions can help mitigate these risks.

 Finally, illnesses or injuries in the workforce are two more examples of human risks.
 Businesses should have backup personnel ready to take on the workload of another employee if they are unable to carry on due to a health-related issue.